AamirAnwar/FlutterSeek/README.md

 # FlutterSeek
-Converted audio seeking functionality in Flutter.io to objective C
+Converted audio seeking functionality used in Flutter.io projects to objective C